 - The corridor will feature a series of elevated spaces or platforms which can be used for a variety of public entertainment, recreation, study and other activities.

 - It will further connect arts, education and cultural institutions along Sydney’s Cultural Ribbon.

 - The unique design, created by ASPECT Studios and Choi Ropiha Fighera, captures and interprets the original heritage corridor, state significant rail underbridge and signal box.

 - It will be a great new public space for pop-up events, invigorating and bringing new activity into the precinct.

 - The Goods Line North is the upcoming stage of a larger project.
 The next stage will be to redesign The Goods Line South, which runs from Ultimo Road underbridge through to Railway Square.
 In total, the northern and southern sections will be approximately 500 metres long.

 - The Goods Line North is approximately 250 metres long and extends from Ultimo Rail underbridge to the Powerhouse Museum, running parallel to Harris Street.

 - The construction contract for The Goods Line North has been awarded to Gartner Rose through a competitive tender process.

-- Work on The Goods Line North began in March 2014 and is expected to be completed in early 2015 to coincide with the opening of the UTS Frank Gehry designed Dr Chau Chak Wing Business School.
+- Work on The Goods Line North began in March 2014 and is expected to be completed in early 2015.

 - Transport for NSW is conducting a feasibility study on a further extension of The Goods Line through to Mortuary Station and Redfern.